CERTIFIED INTERIOR DESIGNER | COMMERCIAL DESIGNATION

-The CID Commercial Designation was created to assist Certified Interior Designers who prepare and submit non-structural, non-seismic commercial tenant improvement plans for building permit approval—without the need for an architect’s or engineer’s stamp or signature—in compliance with California Business and Professions Code Sections 5537 and 5538.
+All Certified Interior Designers (CIDs) hold the same state-recognized certification.
+The CID Commercial Designation recognizes Certified Interior Designers who are qualified to prepare and submit nonstructural, nonseismic commercial tenant improvement plans for building permit approval.
+Designers holding this designation may submit such plans without an architect’s or engineer’s stamp, as permitted under California Business and Professions Code Sections 5537 and 5538.

 • The Commercial Designation is voluntary.

-• It does not guarantee approval or uniform acceptance of plans by all jurisdictions.
+• It does not guarantee plan approval or uniform acceptance across all jurisdictions.

-• It serves as a valuable identifier for CIDs with commercial design expertise.
+• It serves as a useful identifier for CIDs with commercial design expertise.

-• It is one step toward improving plan review processes for interior designers.
+• It supports ongoing efforts to improve and streamline plan review processes for interior designers.

 CIDs APPLY HERE